BlueBrain/NeuroM/doc/source/quick.rst

 Quick and easy analysis
 =======================

-The :py:mod:`neurom.ezy` module
+The :py:mod:`neurom.fst` module
 -------------------------------

-The :py:mod:`neurom.ezy` module brings together various neurom components and helper functions to simplify loading neuron morphologies from files into ``neurom`` data structures and obtaining morphometrics, either from single or multiple neurons.
+The :py:mod:`neurom.fst` replaces the deprecated :py:mod:`neurom.ezy` module and brings together various neurom components and helper functions to simplify loading neuron morphologies from files into ``neurom`` data structures and obtaining morphometrics, either from single or multiple neurons.
 The functionality is limited, but it is hoped that it will suffice for most analyses.

-These are some of the properties can be obtained for a single neurite type or for all neurites regardless of type via the ``neurom.ezy.get`` function:
+These are some of the properties can be obtained for a single neurite type or for all neurites regardless of type via the :py:func:`neurom.fst.get` function:

 * Segment lengths
 * Section lengths